jnoorul/jnoorul.github.io/docs/react19/react19-features.md

 sidebar_position: 1
 ---

-# 🚀 React 19: Key Features & Improvements
+# 🚀 React 19: Features and Improvements

 ## 🔧 New APIs & Hooks